giantswarm/docs/src/content/getting-started/persistent-volumes/vmware-cloud-director/index.md

 ## Storage Classes

 Your Kubernetes cluster will have a default Storage Class `csi-vcd-sc-delete` deployed, which will automatically get selected if you do not specify the Storage Class in your Persistent Volumes.
-Another Storage Class `csi-vcd-sc-retain` is also created with `reclaimPolicy: Retain` which you must explicitely specify to use.
+On deletion of the volume, the data is deleted.
+In order to avoid deleting the data when the `PersistentVolume` object is deleted, you can use the Storage Class `csi-vcd-sc-retain` which is configured with `reclaimPolicy: Retain`.

 As a Cluster Admin you can create additional Storage Classes or edit the default class to use different types of VMware Storage Profiles or for instance, add encryption.